rajdeeprath/open-home-automation/sketches/wifi-switchboard/Readme.md

 * 1 x Perf board to serve as a hub for redistributing +5v to relays.
 * Mains wires for connecting switchboard switches and sockets (Handling upto 5-6 Amps)
 + Fuse (5 - 6 Amps)
-* 1 x 3.3V DC to 5V DC Regulator (You dont need thsi if you use the 5V from SMPS output)
 * 1 x SMPS AC to DC 5V (to power Node MCU via VIN)
 * 1 x 6 slot nano box for switchboard base
 * 3 x Electric Switches